Minor Salivary Gland Cancer

 Reduce alcohol consumption

 Alcohol consumption affects the occurrence of some mouth and throat cancers.
 However, there is no evidence yet for the effect of alcohol on minor salivary gland tumor development.
 To reduce the risk, it may be helpful to reduce alcohol consumption.
 Also, the use of alcohol-containing oral care products is as risky as alcohol consumption.
 Because they regularly and continuously expose the mouth to alcohol.
-So, the use of alcohol-free products (for example, ADA approved mouthwash: TheraBreath Fresh Breath, CloSYS Sensitive Gentle Mint, CloSYS Ultra Sensitive Unflavored, or as a different choice: Tom’s of Maine Natural Wicked Fresh, etc.) is safer.
+So, the use of alcohol-free products (for example, oral rinses with the American Dental Association (ADA) seal such as TheraBreath Fresh Breath, CloSYS Sensitive Gentle Mint, CloSYS Ultra Sensitive Unflavored, or a different choice: Tom’s of Maine Natural Wicked Fresh Mouthwash, etc.) is safer.

 Get a regular dental check-up